lsmor/functional-programming-with-haskell/README.md

 The project is built with cabal.
 Use `cabal build` to build an executable called `site`.
 Then run `cabal exec site rebuild` to actually build the site and `cabal exec site watch` to start a http server capable of hot reloading changes in your markdowns and templates.

-On `vscode` you can create a building task within `.vscode/task.json` (not tested in Windows nor MacOs).
+On `vscode` you can create a building task within file `.vscode/task.json` (not tested in Windows nor MacOs).
 If you set it as the default build task you can run it with `Ctrl + Shift + B`

 ```json
 {